csc-training/summerschool/programming/c/datastructures-functions-heat/README.md

 ![](http://quicklatex.com/cache3/2d/ql_b0e3418f715db7b7865384d6ebd6a42d_l3.png)

 As an input use the `258x258` array of Exercise a (or start from the skeleton [laplacian.c](laplacian.c).
 Evaluate the Laplacian only at the inner `256x256` points, the outer points are used as a boundary condition.
 As a grid spacing, use `dx=dy=0.01`.
+You can use the provided `Makefile` (use command `make`) for building the code.

 c) Create a struct for a temperature field.
 The struct has the following elements: